Board of Trustees

 HUBERT T. SMITH, JR.

 Hubert Smith Jr. has been a proud member of the St. James' community for over 40 years.
 His parents, Hubert Sr. and Fannie Johnson Smith, were longtime parishioners and Vestry members of St. James' Episcopal Church.
 His mother also served two terms on the St. James' School Board.
 Hubert grew up in nearby Wilshire Park, attended elementary school at Pilgrim, and graduated with distinction as a Prefect from Harvard-Westlake School.
 He is an attorney with over 20 years of experience in film and television production and digital media.
 He began his career at 20th Century Fox and is currently Vice President, Business Affairs at AMC Networks.
 Hubert earned his bachelor's degree in government from Dartmouth College and his J.D. from Loyola Law School.
-Hubert and his wife Charmaine are proudly passing on the traditions and core values of the St. James' community to their family: Madison '22 and Nicolas '10, who graduated from Harvard-Westlake in 2016.
+Hubert and his wife Charmaine are proudly passing on the traditions and core values of the St. James' community to their family: Madison '22, who now attends Marlborough School, and Nicolas '10, who graduated from Harvard-Westlake in 2016.

 Ken leads the Beyond Wealth Partners of Raymond James.
 Before entering the financial services industry, Ken was instrumental in the development of Enterprise Rent-A-Car in Southern California, serving in a variety of management roles and completing his tenure as regional vice president for Los Angeles.
 Ken graduated from Loyola Marymount University in 1978 with a degree in history.
 He is active in two community organizations: The Silver Lake Picture Show, founded by his sons, Nick and Vince, and The Los Angeles Food Policy Council of which his daughter, Clare, is executive director.